Pintea/tiniest-analytics/README.md

 # tiniest-analytics
-Tiniest Analytics is *very* simple to use, cross-platform (tested on win/osx/linux/ios/android) and basically *very tiny* analytics system written in C++ (about 100 lines of code).
+Tiniest Analytics is a *very* simple to use, cross-platform (tested on win/osx/linux/ios/android) and basically *very tiny* analytics system written in C++ (about 100 lines of code), made specifically for games.
 It uses libcurl to post events to your Google Analytics account.
 <br />
 <br />
 There's only one function to use, e.g.<br />